-Leg length discrepancy (LLD), also known as anisomelia, in which two limbs are of unequal lengths.
-LLD is an orthopedic condition that can appear in childhood or as a result of an injury or illness that causes damage to the growth plate.
-Most people have some degree of limb length discrepancy, but larger differences can affect well-being and quality of life by keeping you from participating in the activities you like.
+Leg length discrepancy (Limb Length Discrepancy), also known as anisomelia, in which two limbs are of unequal lengths.
+LLD is an orthopedic condition that can appear in childhood or as a result of an injury or illness that causes damage to the growth plate .
+Most people have some degree of leg length discrepancy, but larger differences can affect well-being and quality of life by keeping you from participating in the activities you like.

 “It’s surreal to think about the fact that I’ve gotten back to this point in my life.” – Mark DuMoulin